Cubs vs. Marlins Player Props Betting Odds

 Hoerner Stats

-- Hoerner has 41 hits with five doubles, a triple, two home runs and eight walks.
-He has driven in 18 runs with 10 stolen bases.
+- Hoerner has 43 hits with six doubles, a triple, two home runs, eight walks and 18 RBI.
+He's also stolen 10 bases.

 Hoerner Recent Games